That there's more than 60 miles of coastline to explore on the SFP.

 Pacifica

-• The iconic Taco Bell Cantina location in Pacifica offers oceanfront dining and is considered one of the most scenic fast-food locations in the world.
+• Visitors can enjoy oceanfront dining at the famous Taco Bell Cantina, one of the most scenic fast-food locations in the world.

 Millbrae